JoyOfCodingPDX/GettingStarted/README.md

 These warning are not problematic and you do **not** need to do anything about them.
 However, they are annoying.

 In order to remove them, you'll need to adjust the `<parent>` section of the `pom.xml` file in your projects.
-When created, the `pom.xml` specify a parent of _my_ top-level POM, something like
+When created, the `pom.xml` files for the projects specify a parent of _my_ top-level POM, something like

 ```xml
   <parent>